reactjs/react-router-redux/README.md

 #### `ReduxMiddleware.unsubscribe()`

-Call this on the middleware returned from `syncHistory` to stop the syncing process set up by `syncHistoryToStore`.
+Call this on the middleware returned from `syncHistory` to stop the syncing process set up by `listenForReplays`.

 #### `routeReducer`